Table of Contents

 There are also several layouts for an archive listing, rich post settings (thumbnail, comments, related posts that can be featured according to the preferable algorithm, etc.) and more tools.
 It won’t be a problem to recreate an authentic look of your desktop version thanks to the variety of available colors: you can update the theme color, the background color, text color to provide the same visual experience for your visitors.

 Google Analytics for AMP is also fully supported.
-If needed, you may add custom CSS and HTML code to make your pages even more beautiful on mobile (but don’t overdo with those since the main aim of AMP is to simplify the source code of your website).
+If needed, you may add custom CSS and HTML code to make your pages even more beautiful on mobile (but don’t overdo those since the main aim of AMP is to simplify the source code of your website).
 You may disable AMP for the selected post types and taxonomies globally or selectively for each post.
 I’ve checked all mentioned features in a free plugin and simply curious – how can all this be free?

 Furthermore, the plugin supports sliders, Youtube embeds, RTL and an out-of-the-box translation system.

 WooCommerce support is also advertised, but since the plugin creators don’t provide details, it’s not entirely clear whether it will fulfill the AMP WooCommerce integration properly.
 Probably they should elaborate on this matter a bit?

 To sum up, thanks to such a variety of tools, you are free to create a professional, clean and maximum unique AMP pages in WordPress.
 This is a sweet-spot AMP plugin for those on budget with a longer list of customization requirements.
 If you need human support, you’ll need to get a Pro version of this plugin.

 - WordPress Customizer;

 - supports sliders, Youtube embeds, RTL & WooCommerce.

 This is another great AMP WordPress plugin alternative that comes with the array of tools for creating, optimizing and customizing WordPress AMP websites, without any coding knowledge.